Greg predominantly operates within the Hornsby Shire – The northern suburbs of Sydney.

 When installing a power point, or light fitting or other item, we can provide a general price guide to clients.
 Depending on the complexity, costs may be higher or lower.
 This may include new cabling, and the cost of the fitting, but is dependent on complexity and time required.

 The more complex the work, the higher the cost and the more time taken.
 This would be quoted on or discussed prior to work commencing.

 Work at height

-Height work (roofs for example) incurs an immediate up-front cost of $100 before work commences.
+Height work (roofs for example) incurs an immediate up-front cost before work commences.
 This is due to the enormous expense of the safety equipment involved – harnesses, ropes and other associated equipment.
 Height work is also significantly slower (and more costly) due to safety constraints.